gregurco/jobeet-tutorial/days/day-3.md

 bin/console doctrine:database:create --if-not-exists
 ```

+> Note: don't forget first to enter in php container if you are not in: `docker-compose exec php-fpm bash`
+> and to execute command from container

 ## Creating Entity Classes

 For each type of object we need, we will create an entity class (just a simple PHP class with some properties).